 It was expected that the planet would be tidally locked to the Sun, with one side always facing the Sun and the other always facing away, but the planet actually rotates in a 2:3 ratio with its orbital time.
-The orbit itself is unusually eccentric, and the movement of this orbit was an unexplained mystery that was finally solved by general relativity.
+The ratio means that at times the Sun appears to move backwards in the Mercurian sky, and the orbit itself is unusually eccentric, which produces two equatorial "hot" poles (which always face the Sun at perihelion) and two "cold" poles (which never do).
+The orbit itself also precesses at a higher-than-expected rate; this was an unexplained mystery that was finally solved by general relativity.
 Because of this longstanding belief, most depictions of Mercury can be summed up as pre-1965 (Mercury as a tidally locked planet with permanent "hot" and "cold" sides) and post-1965.

 Mercury in Fiction

 - 1320's The Divine Comedy, specifically the fifth, sixth, and seventh cantos of Paradiso, portrays Mercury as a planet inhabited by the souls of good rulers who were too focused on politics, like Emperor Justinian.
 During the time Dante travels to Mercury, the planet is covered by Earth's shadow.

 - "The Coldest Place", a Known Space story by Larry Niven, was a Bait-and-Switch in that until the end the location wasn't referred to by name, and was just called "the coldest place in the solar system"—which made readers think it was Pluto until the dramatic reveal that it was actually Mercury's dark side.
 The story had the misfortune, however, in being published (not written) just after it was found to not be tidally locked.